-Amended BUGS of each department will constitute a Departmental Monitoring Committee with Vide A.C Resolution three teachers of the department.
-This dated 7.9.93 committee will monitor and evaluate the performance of the Course System within the & 13.9.93 department.
-In addition to other teachers of the department, the committee may also propose from time to time to the Board of Undergraduate Studies any changes and modifications needed for upgrading the Undergraduate Curriculum and the Course System.
+BUGS of each department will constitute Departmental Monitoring Committee with th teachers from the department.
+This committee monitor and evaluate the performance of the Cou System within the department.
+In addition to ot teachers of the department, the committee may a propose from time to time to the Board Undergraduate Studies any changes modifications needed for upgrading Undergraduate Curriculum and the Course System